binarymind/jquery-navigate/README.md

 ### Navigate will ajax-navigate automaticaly any link :
 ```
-<a href="myUrl" ajax-target="any selector" ajax-referrer="any selector" title="my title">link</a>
+<a href="myUrl" ajax-content="any selector" ajax-target="any selector" title="my title">link</a>
 ```

 * href : url to be used by the ajax call
 * title : the future document title
-* ajax-target : (optional) only the content of specified element in href's page will be inserted otherwise all body content
+* ajax-content : (optional) only the content of specified element in href's page will be inserted otherwise all body content
-* ajax-referrer : (optional) the content will be inserted into the referrer element of the current page
+* ajax-target : (optional) the content will be inserted into the target element of the current page

 Note : by default ajax call will NOT be made if any of the following case is true